Teaching Associate for the Department of Earth and Environmental

 The review of applications will

-filled. *For full Fall semester start date consideration the
+*For Fall semester start date consideration the application and all

 1. Current unofficial transcripts